PrincetonUniversity/lucid/readme.md

 This will download about 400MB of data and should take < 5 minutes.

 That's it!
-Once the pull is done, you are ready to run the Lucid interpreter and P4 compiler inside the `lucid_production` docker container.
+Once the pull is done, you are ready to run the Lucid interpreter and P4 compiler inside the lucid docker container.
 The `lucid.sh` script makes this easy.

 ### Run the interpreter